 When selecting Focus Student 3, candidates should choose a student whose life experience(s) either inside or outside of school may result in a need for additional academic and/or emotional support and whose behavior in class catches their attention (e.g., does not participate, falls asleep in class, remains silent, acts out, demands attention).
-The student's life experiences may include, but are not limited to, challenges where they live, in the community, or in school as a result of discrimination, bullying, illness, loss of family member(s)/guardian(s) or close relation(s), divorce, trauma, homelessness, poverty, or incarceration, or the student may have been negatively impacted due to religion, racism, sexism, classism, ableism, anti-Semitism, or heterosexism, or as a result of needs as a migrant, an immigrant, or an undocumented student; the student may be a self-identified LGBTQIA+ student; or the student may be in foster care.
+Life experiences may include, but are not limited to, challenges in the home, community, or school as a result of discrimination, bullying, illness, loss of parents, divorce, trauma, homelessness, poverty, or incarceration, or as a result of needs as a Standard English learner; a migrant, an immigrant, or an undocumented student; or a student in foster care.
 Candidates are asked to consider and describe appropriately and professionally the following attributes as they plan instruction for Focus Student 3.
 Professional descriptions reflect that candidates recognize that they are most likely not lifespan development specialists or medical professionals, and that interpretation or diagnosis of behavior is not appropriate.
 Writing should focus on being descriptive about student behaviors:

-- a. life experience(s) either inside or outside of school that may result in a need for additional academic and/or emotional support - b. prior academic knowledge related to the specific content - c. social identity (student's expressed self-concept derived from a social group that is evident through peer and/or adult interactions inside or outside of school)

-- d. cultural and linguistic resources and funds of knowledge - e. prior experiences and interests related to the content - f. developmental considerations (e.g., social-emotional, physical)
+- a. life experience(s) either inside or outside of school that may result in a need for additional academic and/or emotional support - b. prior academic knowledge related to the specific content - c. social identity (student self-concept derived from a perceived membership in a social group that is evident in classroom interactions) - d. cultural and linguistic resources and funds of knowledge - e. prior experiences and interests related to the content - f. developmental considerations (e.g., social-emotional, typical and atypical lifespan development)